StatCan/cae-eac/docs/en/ExtVirtualMachines.md

 3. **Connect to the virtual machine:** Once the virtual machine is in its *Running* status, the browser connect button is highlighted.
 To connect to the virtual machine, you will need to hit the Browser connect button;
     ![Browser Connect](images/BrowserConnect.png)

-4. This will open a new page where you will be prompted to sign in using your credential provided to you by StatCan.
+4. This will open a new page where you will be prompted to sign in using your credential provided to you by Statistics Canada.
 Once launched, click the **Login** button.

     ![Enter VM Credentials](images/EnterCredential.png)